 I'm Julia Pelly.
 I work full time in positive youth development and spend my evenings and weekends writing about parents, children and families.
 I especially like writing about the intersection of the personal and the political and all the ways that motherhood can rock your world.
+I develop content for independent publications, nonprofits and for profit clients.

 I graduated from Guilford College in Greensboro, NC with a BA in sociology and anthropology and, after a brief stint living in the mountains and working in youth services, I returned to school.
 In 2013 I graduated from Tulane University in New Orleans, LA, with a masters in public health with a focus on maternal and child health.